caleb531/youversion-suggest-raycast/README.md

 ### Filter Bible Reference

-Allows you to quickly jump to a particular Bible chapter, verse, or range of verses just by typing the name of that Bible reference
+Allows you to quickly jump to a particular Bible chapter, verse, or range of verses just by typing the name of that Bible reference.

 ### Search the Bible by Phrase